kataw/kataw/README.md

 It's core is an CST parser that emits an ECMAScript friendly CST and allows you to parse `ECMAScript® 2022 (ECMA-262 12th Edition) language specification`.

-The parser has build-in error recovery.
+The parser can be used already now, and it has build-in error recovery.
 It never throws an error unless a callback function has been provided as the parsers 3rd argument.

 Various public API methods exist to extract info from the CST nodes.